hytechclub/web-201/FullCrudApp/CrudAppSetupCode.md

 1. Set up the `/` route to respond with the `getHomePage` function
 1. Define a function named `listenCallback` that logs the location of the server (hostname and port)
 1. Use `app.listen` and pass in the `port`, `hostname`, and `listenCallback`
-1. Use `nodemon` to run the server, and verify that the "Hello World" message appears!
+1. Use `nodemon` to run the server, open the [homepage](http://127.0.0.1:3000), and verify that the "Hello World" message appears!

 ### Code
 ```js